CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-05-The Line That Changed a Nation.md

 **Ledra Palace Hotel**

-Second is Ledra Palace: once one of Nicosia's most upscale hotels that was home to celebrations for upper-class Cypriots and a symbol of the city and country's prosperity from its opening in 1949.
+Second is Ledra Palace: once one of Nicosia's most upscale hotels that was home to celebrations for upper-class Cypriots and a symbol of the city and country's prosperity starting from its opening in 1949.
 After the first conflicts broke out in 1964, the UN's peacekeeping forces have set up shop within the once-glitzy hotel walls, and its common areas converted to spaces for peacekeeping talks between Greek and Turkish politicians.
-As of 2004, it became the site of an official crossing point between the north and the south.
+As of 2004, it also became the site of an official crossing point between the north and the south.

 ![break](/conflict_urbanism_sp2023/images/Cyprus/spacer.jpg)